#178: X-Ways Forensics,

 here

-if you would like to be kept up to date on future classes.
+if you would like to be kept posted on future training dates.

 -